Cracked, flaky, peeling skin just means it’s dry, right?

 - Your skin feels dull, flaky, itchy, and tight

-Your skin feels oily and dry simultaneously
+- Your skin feels oily and dry simultaneously

-Your skin tends to change texture based on your environment, the products you use, and your diet.
+- Your skin tends to change texture based on your environment, the products you use, and your diet

-You tend to break out occasionally and unexpectedly.
+- You tend to break out occasionally and unexpectedly

-- Your skin is dull, congested, and flakes easily.
+- Your skin is dull, congested, and flakes easily

-If you’re still not convinced — try the pinch test!
-Pinch your skin between two fingers.
+If you’re still not sure your skin is dehydrated, try the pinch test: pinch your skin between two fingers.
 If it bounces back (meaning it lays flat again) right away, you’re hydrated.
 If it takes longer to fall, it’s likely you’re dehydrated.

 It’s worth noting that your skin doesn’t have to fall into the dry skin type to be dehydrated.
 Combination and oily skin types can also experience dehydration.

 The best way to treat dehydrated skin

 - Drink plenty of water.
 You’ve heard it before: your body is mostly water, so skin suffers if you’re deficient.